leotrs/erdos/content/graphs/density.md

 For this challenge, you need to read a file representing a graph, and compute the density of the network.

-The input is a file where the first line contains two integers, `n` and `m`, defining the number of nodes and edges, respectively.
-The next `m` lines each contain two integers, representing two nodes that are joined by an edge.
+The input is a file where the first line contains two integers, $n$ and
+$m$, defining the number of nodes and edges, respectively.
+The next $m$ lines each contain two integers, representing two nodes that are joined by an edge.
 Assume undirected edges.